tjworks/tapdata-docs-en/docs/prerequisites/saas-and-api/github.md

 # GitHub

 GitHub is a website and cloud-based service that helps developers store and manage their code, as well as track and control changes to their code.
-Tapdata Cloud supports building data pipelines with GitHub as a source database, helping you to read the Issue and Pull Requests change data of the specified repository and synchronize to the specified data source.
+Tapdata supports building data pipelines with GitHub as a source database, helping you to read the Issue and Pull Requests change data of the specified repository and synchronize to the specified data source.

 This article describes how to add GitHub data source to Tapdata Cloud.